samtools/tabix/README.md

 ## Utils
 ### bam2pairs
-* This script converts a bam file to a 4dn style pairs file, sorted and inxed.
+* This script converts a bam file to a 4dn style pairs file, sorted and indexed.
 * See [util/bam2pairs/README.md](util/bam2pairs/README.md) for more details.

 ### process_merged_nodup.sh